observatorium/observatorium/docs/community/governance.md

 # Governance

 This document describes the rules and governance of the project.
-It is a slightly modified version of the [Prometheus Governance](https://prometheus.io/governance/#governance-changes) and similar to the [Thanos Governance](https://thanos.io/tip/thanos/governance.md/)

-It is meant to be followed by all the developers of the Observatorium project and the Observatorium community.
+It is a slightly modified version of the [Prometheus Governance](https://prometheus.io/governance/#governance-changes) and similar to the [Thanos Governance](https://thanos.io/tip/thanos/governance.md/) it is meant to be followed by all the developers of the Observatorium project and the Observatorium community.
 Common terminology used in this governance document are listed below:

 * **Maintainers Team**: A core Observatorium team that have owner access to the https://github.com/observatorium organization and all projects within it.
 Current list is available [here](https://observatorium.io/docs/community/maintainers.md/).